Pied avocet

-The pied avocet (Recurvirostra avosetta) is a species of wader in the Recurvirostridae family, the only member of the genus Recurvirostra found in Europe.
+The pied avocet (Recurvirostra avosetta) is a species of wader in the Recurvirostridae family, the only member of the avocet genus Recurvirostra found in Europe, Africa, and Asia.

-This characteristic wader of coastal lagoons and marshes is easily recognizable by its long, upturned bill, long legs, and striking black-and-white plumage.
+This characteristic wader of coastal lagoons and marshes is easily recognisable by its long, upturned bill, long legs, and striking black-and-white plumage.
 Measuring approximately 40 cm in length with a wingspan of about 70 cm, it is a relatively large species that feeds on various invertebrates in water and mudflats, captured using its distinctive bill.
 It typically nests in colonies of 10 to 70 pairs on islets or dikes near water, laying usually four eggs in a simple, shallow scrape in the sand.
-Highly territorial when defending its chicks against conspecifics or predators—such as various raptors, corvids, and mammals—the pied avocet has a lifespan of about 20 years, with a record of 27 years.
+It is highly territorial when defending its chicks against conspecifics, or predators such as various raptors, corvids, and mammals.
+The pied avocet has a lifespan of about 20 years, with a record of 36 years.

 The species has a wide distribution, spanning western Europe, central Asia, the Indian subcontinent, and Africa.
 Part of its population is migratory, undertaking long journeys south to its wintering grounds, while others are resident.
 In France, it is found along the English Channel, Atlantic coast, and Mediterranean, with northern populations joining in winter, while some individuals winter in Southern Europe or Africa.

 Described by Carl Linnaeus in 1758, the pied avocet is one of four species in its genus, the others inhabiting different continents.
 Classified as Least Concern (LC) by the IUCN due to its extensive range and relatively large population, it nonetheless faces threats from anthropogenic factors such as habitat destruction, climate change, and pollution.
 Numerous scientific programs aim to better understand its biology, particularly its migratory routes, to enhance its protection.